CA's governor wants mental health courts for homeless people

 “There’s no compassion stepping over people in the streets and sidewalks,” Newsom told reporters at a briefing at a mental health treatment facility in San Jose.
 “We could hold hands, have a candlelight vigil, talk about the way the world should be, or we could take some damn responsibility to implement our ideas and that’s what we’re doing differently here.”

-Newsom, a Democrat and former mayor of San Francisco, has made homelessness and housing a focus of his administration as the number of unsheltered people grow across the country.
+Newsom, a Democrat and former mayor of San Francisco, has made homelessness and housing a focus of his administration.
 Last year, the Legislature approved $12 billion for new housing and treatment beds for the homeless and this year Newsom has proposed an additional $2 billion, primarily to shelter people suffering from psychosis, schizophrenia and other behavioral health disorders.

 It was not immediately clear how much the program might cost, although Newsom proposed in his budget this year more money for mental health services.
 He has called distressing behavior on the streets heartbreaking and maddening and says residents are right to complain that government is not doing enough.